How Common is Masochism – Statistics on SMD

 Identified as exclusively heterosexual, women30.4%

-Masochistic behavior
+Masochistic Behavior

 • More than 50% of women in the kink community reported participating in sadomasochistic activities.